Dear Ronnie Ann,

 New Yorker: Practice.
 Practice.
 Practice.

-And that goes for interviews too.
+And that goes for phone (and in-person) interviews too.
 Practice with a friend or even a tape recorder until it feels more natural.
 But whatever you do, try not to memorize an answer!
-That would only work against you.
+Using canned answers almost always works against you.

 Practice being natural and spontaneous.
 The interviewer knows what they’re looking for.
 So just let them see who you are.
-If you pretend to be something or someone you aren’t, not only will you come across phony, but you will just be wasting everyone’s time.
+If you pretend to be something or someone you aren’t with canned answers, not only will you come across phony, but you will just be wasting everyone’s time.

-And don’t worry about sounding a little nervous.
+Don’t worry about sounding a little nervous.
 We get that all the time.
 It never stopped me from calling someone in for a face-to-face interview if I liked them.
-But hearing someone give me stock answers or go on and on bragging about how unbelievably great they are almost always leads to a BIG NO!

-Last but not least … and I can’t say this enough … just be real.
+Last but not least … and I can’t say this often enough … just be real.
 Listen carefully and speak clearly, imagining yourself as the person they really need and want.
-If you believe it, good chance they will too!
+Feel yourself in the job.
+If you believe it as you speak, good chance they will too!

 How to Tell If a Job Interview Went Well